 Bahamas - Profile

-- The Bahama Islands are a low-lying limestone archipelago in the North Atlantic southeast of Florida and north of Cuba, covering 150,000 square miles of tropical sea with approximately 5,000 square miles of land.
+- The Bahama Islands are a low-lying limestone archipelago in the North Atlantic southeast of Florida and north of Cuba and Hispaniola, covering 150,000 square miles of tropical sea with approximately 5,000 square miles of land.
 Of the 700 islands and many more rocks and small cays, some 25 are inhabited with communities.
 Many more have private homes and some whole islands are privately owned.

 - Very deep off-sounding trenches and shallow banks make the area an interesting cruising ground.
 Much navigation is by "eyeball" as, in good light and using polaroid sunglasses, depth is easily read by colour through the crystal clear water.
 Several new publications are now available to assist with safe navigation.
 Coral reefs provide excellent snorkelling and diving.